Powerful blast rocks Kabul after Afghan army urges civilians to leave Taliban-controlled areas of major city - KVIA

 A car bomb exploded near the home of Afghanistan’s acting defense minister in Kabul on Tuesday evening, just hours after the Afghan army urged residents in another city to evacuate ahead of an operation against the Taliban.

+Eight civilians are now confirmed dead in the Kabul attack, and roughly 20 people are being treated for injuries, Afghanistan’s Ministry of Interior Affairs told CNN.

-The explosion occurred close to Bismillah Mohammadi’s residence, where four assailants were also killed by Afghan security, according to Fawad Aman, a defense ministry spokesman.
-The acting minister was not at home when the attack occurred and his family is fine, Aman added.
-No one has claimed responsibility for the attack yet.
+The explosion occurred close to Acting Defense Minister Bismillah Mohammadi’s residence, where four assailants were subsequently killed by Afghan security, according to a ministry spokesman.
+Mohammadi was not at home when the attack occurred, and he and his family are safe, the spokesman added.

+Taliban spokesman Zabihullah Mojahid claimed responsibility for the attack on behalf of the group in a message to the media on Wednesday.

+In recent weeks, Kabul has largely been spared from the violence hitting other parts of Afghanistan, as the Taliban continues its violent offensive following the withdrawal of US and NATO troops supporting the government.
+The Afghan capital was hit by another explosion Wednesday morning, however, resulting in two wounded people who were taken to the hospital.

 Earlier on Tuesday, an Afghan army commander had urged people in Lashkar Gah, the capital of Helmand province, to leave their homes if the Taliban was active in their area.
 Concerns continue to mount over the civilian toll of the militant group’s advance on some of the country’s biggest cities.